tobya/caddyserver.com/content/docs/tls.md

 tls configures HTTPS connections.
 Since HTTPS is [enabled automatically](/docs/automatic-https), this directive is mainly used to explicitly override default settings; use with care.

+Because this directive configures a network listener shared by all the sites bound to the same address, the settings for each site have to be combined into a single configuration.
+Caddy goes with the widest range of protocol versions, unions cipher suites and curves, and chooses the strictest type of client authentication.
+All other TLS properties for each site must be agreeable, or Caddy will throw an error.

 Caddy supports SNI (Server Name Indication), so you can serve multiple HTTPS sites from the same port on your machine.
 In addition, Caddy implements OCSP stapling for all qualifying certificates.

 The tls directive will ignore sites that are explicitly defined to be http:// or are on port 80\.
 This allows you to use the tls directive in a server block that is shared with both HTTP and HTTPS sites.